-That's when I up took sculpting as a hobby and started experimenting with materials and talked to a lot of sculptors online.
-I frequented online forums like “Statue Forum” and “The Club House” and learned a lot from the helpful people there.
-Their feedback greatly shaped up my craft!
-I also started watching a lot of YouTube videos and asked people a lot of questions.
+That's when I up took sculpting as a hobby and started experimenting with materials and asking a lot of sculptors online.
+I frequented online forums like “Statue Forum” and “The Club House”.
+I learnt a lot from the helpful people there.
+Their feedback greatly shaped up my craft.
+I also started watching a lot of YouTube videos and asked them questions.

 At first I was giving my sculpts away for free.
 I had no idea that I could have a career out of this.
 I was just waiting to get well so that I could get back to having a career.
-My friends were my greatest supporters and my initial clients!
-Unsure of how to go forward I decided to venture out in a different career and started teaching children at different apartments, schools and special needs schools.
+My friends were my greatest supporters and my initial clients.
+Unsure of how to go forward, I decided to venture out and started teaching children at different apartments, schools and special needs schools.

 Around this time I used to frequently visit Claystation because I didn't know much about clay.
 Mr. Ganesh and all the staff there were very supportive in teaching me the basics and asking me to experiment more.
 Later on, Claystation offered me to teach the basics of making sculpture at their place itself!
 Teaching at Claystation exposed me to a variety of opportunities and meeting people from all walks of life bustling with ideas and information.
 Claystation would also refer clients to me who needed sculptures or needed some research in refining a marketable product.
 I've worked with customers who just wanted fridge magnets to making a figurine of someone to making some elements of a company's visual merchandising display!